Health psychology: United Kingdom

 Psychologists have been working in medical settings for many years (in the UK sometimes the field was termed medical psychology).
 Medical psychology, however, was a relatively small field, primarily aimed at helping patients adjust to illness.
 The BPS's reconsideration of the role of the Medical Section prompted the emergence of health psychology as a distinct field.
 Marie Johnston and John Weinman argued in a letter to the BPS Bulletin that there was a great need for a Health Psychology Section.
 In December 1986 the section was established at the BPS London Conference, with Marie Johnston as chair.
+Annual conferences began to be held and began to map out the areas of interest.
 At the Annual BPS Conference in 1993 a review of "Current Trends in Health Psychology" was organized, and a definition of health psychology as "the study of psychological and behavioural processes in health, illness and healthcare" was proposed.

 The Health Psychology Section became a Special Group in 1993 and was awarded divisional status within the UK in 1997.
 The awarding of divisional status meant that the individual training needs and professional practice of health psychologists were recognized, and members were able to obtain chartered status with the BPS.
 The BPS went on to regulate training and practice in health psychology until the regulation of professional standards and qualifications was taken over by statutory registration with the Health Professions Council in 2010.